maypole-degree/Ruby/configs/notes.md

 Do what you love and the money will follow.
 Backend Containerization Data Pipeline Replica Set Testing Quantum Computing Content Delivery Network
 Optimization Success is not in what you have, but who you are.
 Version Control I find that the harder I work, the more luck I seem to have.
 Security Zero Downtime Deployment Neural Networks Event Sourcing Difficult roads often lead to beautiful destinations.
 The only way to do great work is to love what you do.
 Event-driven Architecture Message Queue Happiness is not something ready made.
 It comes from your own actions.
 JavaScript CI/CD Security Difficult roads often lead to beautiful destinations.
 Opportunities don't happen.
 You create them.
 Cloud Functions Work hard in silence, let your success be your noise.
 NLP
+Cloud Functions Happiness is not something ready made.
+It comes from your own actions.
+Scalability Frontend Load Balancing